petarov/shut-up-bird/README.md

 Create a new [Twitter application](https://apps.twitter.com/).
 The name doesn't matter.

+Open the new Twitter app's `Permissions` page and make sure `Read, Write and Access direct messages` is selected, otherwise the tool will **not be able to delete** any tweets.

 Run without any parameters to initialize the tool:

     $ python2 shut-up-bird.py